The goal in therapy is to help you find a way to work with panic attacks so that eventually they:

 Mindfulness is the practice of observing your wandering mind and bringing it back to a place of focus.
 By practicing brief mindfulness meditations when you’re not anxious, you’re strengthening your ability to catch your thoughts and shift your focus.
 When you feel your anxious mind starting to go off the rails, you’ll notice it quicker each time and will be able to refocus your attention on your breath, on your thoughts, on your activity.
 See section on Mindfulness.

 Some people use breathing exercises to try to make their anxiety go away but find that it is not very effective.
-Breathing exercises can be used to calm your overall day-to-day physiological arousal or to train your brain for mindfulness meditation but once your initial reflex fear is triggered no amount of breathing that will make it disappear.
+Breathing exercises can be used to calm your overall day-to-day physiological arousal or to train your brain for mindfulness meditation but once your initial reflex fear is triggered no amount of breathing will make it disappear completely.
 Breathing can be used more to help you sit with the anxiety as you wait for it to go away on its own and can be a way from preventing yourself from adding fuel to the fire with more anxious thoughts and behaviors.
 See explanation on Breathing.

 Panic Attacks Workbook: A Guided Program for Beating the Panic Trick by David Carbonell.